-Why Hire RI Federal Criminal Lawyer John L. Calcagni to Defend Your Case
+Why Hire Federal Criminal Lawyer John L. Calcagni to Defend Your Case

-- Drug Trafficking – Possessing, selling, manufacturing, importing and trafficking large quantities of drugs may be charged as a federal crime.
+- Federal Drug Charges – Drug Trafficking – Possessing, selling, manufacturing, importing, and trafficking large quantities of drugs may be charged as a federal crime.

-- Child Pornography – If suspected of possessing, sending, receiving or creating obscene materials depicting children in a sexual manner, you can be prosecuted in a federal court.
+- Child Pornography Charges – If suspected of possessing, sending, receiving, or creating obscene materials depicting children in a sexual manner, you can be prosecuted in a federal court.

 - Organized Crime – Organized crime activities involving violence or threats, robbery, money laundering, fraud, and any other illegal activities can be prosecuted in a federal court.

-- White Collar Crimes – Failure to pay taxes, forging checks, fraudulently applying for state benefits, faking disability, wire fraud, bank fraud, aggravated identity theft, are just a few common examples.
+- White Collar Crimes – Federal tax crimes, failure to pay taxes, forging checks, fraudulently applying for state benefits, faking disability, wire fraud, bank fraud, aggravated identity theft, are just a few common examples.

 - Motor Vehicles

-Except for those crimes that occur on federal land, crimes that are under the exclusive jurisdiction of federal prosecutors are generally interstate crimes.
-These crimes by their nature are more complex both factually and legally, and therefore, more difficult to defend.
-This is why the cost associated with Federal Criminal Defense cases can be higher than those on the state level, and this is also why indigent defendants are referred to the Federal Defender’s office.’
+Except for those crimes that occur on federal land, a crime that is under the exclusive jurisdiction of federal prosecutors is generally an interstate crime.
+These crimes are more complex both factually and legally, and therefore, more difficult to design a criminal defense for.
+This is why the cost associated with a Federal Criminal Defense case can be higher than those on the state level, and this is also why indigent defendants are referred to the Federal Defender’s office.